archius11/money_calc_tg_bot/README.md

 # money_calc_tg_bot
-bot for counting money in groups
+bot for counting money in groups.